artgas1/thoughts_app_diploma/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Thanks to everyone who has contributed to this project!
+- Thanks to everyone who has contributed to this project!!!